 Preparing for the future

-Zig Zag Public School introduced flexible learning spaces to enhance the implementation of future-focused teaching pedagogies in their existing building.
+Zig Zag Public School introduced flexible learning spaces to enhance the implementation of contemporary teaching pedagogies in their existing building.

 Location: 23 Victoria Ave, Lithgow